ashtiv/noteslm/readme.md

 -   Grice identifies an underlying principle that determines the way in which language is used with maximum efficiency and effectiveness to achieve rational interaction in communication.
 -   He identifies four maxims of conversation that speakers follow to communicate effectively: the maxim of quantity, quality, relevance, and manner.
 -   Violations of these maxims can create implicatures, or implied meanings beyond the literal meaning of the words used.

+Speech Act Theory

+Speech Act Theory is a way of studying language that focuses on the intention behind what is being said.
+There are different types of speech acts, including performatives and constatives.

+Exercise

+In this exercise, we need to identify which statements are performatives and which are constatives.
+For example, "I declare this bridge open" is a performative speech act because it is an action being performed with the statement.

+Explicit and Implicit Meaning

+We also need to identify explicit and implicit meanings in certain statements.
+For example, "All applications must be submitted to the dean by 31st March" has an explicit meaning of a deadline, but it also implies the consequence of not meeting the deadline.

+Locutionary, Illocutionary, and Perlocutionary Acts

+We need to identify the locutionary, illocutionary, and perlocutionary acts in certain statements.
+For example, "It's going to charge!" is a locutionary act because it is a statement being made.
+The illocutionary act is to warn, and the perlocutionary act is to create fear or alarm.

+Classification of Speech Acts

+Speech acts can also be classified based on their function.
+Representative or assertive speech acts express the speaker's belief or opinion, while directive speech acts attempt to get the listener to do something.
+Commissive speech acts commit the speaker to a future action, while expressive speech acts express a psychological attitude or state in the speaker.
+Declarative speech acts affect immediate changes in some current state of affairs.